-It is difficult not to be struck by the pure ingenuity of Yaba Angelosi’s work: soulful, original afro-pop songs in hauntingly catchy tunes.
+It is difficult to not be struck by the pure ingenuity of Yaba Angelosi’s work: soulful, original afro-pop songs in hauntingly catchy tunes.
 Yaba Angelosi, South Sudanese artist based in Tennessee, is a songwriter, singer and record producer, whose inescapable masterfulness at his art caught my attention during our 2014 3K Run/Walk annual honoring the women of South Sudan.
 His connection with the crowd, especially with South Sudanese women present, was electric, and it did not take long before he had everyone on their feet.

 I find his music to be a blend of the traditional African sound, mixed with today’s eclectic contemporary beat…the best of both worlds of sorts.
 “Black is Beautiful“, “Time to Vote” and “Kaylay Kaylay” have become personal favorites of mine in the quiet of long office hours and even when driving kids to their games.

 In this DUNIA Magazine exclusive interview, Yaba Angelosi (also founder of Assida Records), takes us into his creative world as a singer, songwriter and producer.
 It becomes abundantly clear that hope reigns eternal for him, even as skirmishes persist in parts of his native South Sudan as the country inches toward recovery after many years of war and finally gaining independence from Sudan in 2011.

 DUNIA Magazine: How and when did your career in music begin?
 Since then how have you evolved as an artist?